 The long awaited and highly anticipated FFA Cup is believed to start in January 2011.
 Is this still the case?
 With the FFA ordering Melbourne Heart and Victory to not participate in Victoria’s competition, the Mirabella Cup, alarm bells are ringing on the details of this competition.
 These were the details that I was hoping to see as part of the draw!

 Due to the season being conducted over 25 weeks and 27 games being played per season in the current format, there will still be a significant gap between seasons.
 This is 6 months for those who make the finals and up to 7 months for those who don’t participate in the series.
 This may still lead to players looking for temporary or permanent loans to overseas clubs.
-It may also reduce the amount of quality overseas players that we can attract to the competition, especially in light of players attempting to
+It may also reduce the amount of quality overseas players that we can attract to the competition, especially in light of players attempting to play for their respective national teams.

 The fixtures do not seem to have taken into account the Asian Champion’s League campaigns of Brisbane and the Central Coast.
 It may require flexibility on behalf of the competition but any Australian team that advances beyond the ACL group phases will be playing just after the A-League season ends.